kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 There are two common layouts of subvolumes: the parent method, and the sibling method.
 In the parent method, one would create a subvolume called "root" and inside of it place others, such as "home" (which could contain the subvolumes "alice" and "bob"), "etc" and "var".
-This may seem intuitive, but other than some ease in initial mounting during installation, it actually less ideal in terms of snapshotting, as we'll see later.
+This may seem more traditionally intuitive, but other than some ease in initial mounting during installation, it actually less ideal in terms of snapshotting, as you'll see later.
 The sibling method places all snapshots at the same level of the core btrfs filesystem.
 The "root" subvolume, which will later be mounted as /, is at the same level of the subvolume hierarchy as "bob", "alice", "etc", "var", and so on.
 This makes snapshotting nicer in terms of scripting as all subvolumes live in the same directory.
-This may seem confusing, but it will become more clear once we being mounting the subvolumes to create the / filesystem.

-Change your working directory to the btrfs mountpoint with `cd /mnt/btrfs` so we can easily create the subvolumes.
+Change your working directory to the btrfs mountpoint with `cd /mnt/btrfs` so you can easily create the subvolumes.

-We create subvolumes using the `btrfs subvolume create` command with the syntax
+You create subvolumes using the `btrfs subvolume create` command with the syntax
 {% highlight text %}
     # btrfs subvolume create <subvolume name> <location>
 {% endhighlight %}

-We will need to make a "root" subvolume, but other than that, it is up to you what subvolumes you would like to create.
-For a desktop use-case, you may want a "home" subvolume if you are the only user, or a subvolume for each user.
+You will need to make a "root" subvolume, but other than that, it is up to you to decide what subvolumes you would like to create.
+For a desktop use-case, you may want a "home" subvolume if you are the only user, or, if not, then a subvolume for each user.
 A "var" subvolume can be handy for package management purposes, and perhaps you will want a "data" subvolume for shared files, such as music and movies.
 In a server scenario, you may want an "opt" subvolume for various services.
 I will demonstrate with the subvolumes I used (again, in the /mnt/btrfs/ directory):

 {% highlight text %}
     # btrfs subvolume create root .